4RCAN3/PyCrypt-GUI/README.md

 ## Installation

 ### Clone
-- Clone this repository to your local machine or download the zip file
+- Clone this repository to your local machine or download it as a zip file
 > Windows
 ```bash
 git clone https://github.com/Devansh3712/PyCrypt.git